awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-java.md

 ## Creating an Amazon S3 batch operations Job Using the AWS SDK for Java<a name="batch-ops-examples-java-create-job"></a>

 The following example shows how to create an Amazon S3 batch operations job\.
-For information about creating a job, see [Creating a Batch Operations Job](batch-ops-create-job.md)\.
+For information about creating a job, see [Creating an Amazon S3 Batch Operations Job](batch-ops-create-job.md)\.

-For information about setting up the permissions you need to create a job, see [Granting Permissions for Batch Operations](batch-ops-iam-role-policies.md)\.
+For information about setting up the permissions you need to create a job, see [Granting Permissions for Amazon S3 Batch OperationsRequired Permissions for Creating an Amazon S3 Batch Operations Job](batch-ops-iam-role-policies.md)\.

 **Example**